sh71ali40/Portal2/README.md

 - Create Empty project in ~/Portal.Core/Module/
 - Add Portal.Infrustructure.dll to dependencies
+- Set Assembly name and Default namespace to Portal.Module.[ModuleName]
 - In Startup.cs Inherit from IStartUp
 - Add module name with Area attribute in controller
 - Define New Page in Page table in sql